© Keith Saunders

 A regular guest artist in New Zealand, Penelope has sung Orff Carmina Burana and Scarlatti Christmas Cantata (with Roy Goodman) as well as headlining the Summer Gala and Last Night of the Proms, all for the Auckland Philharmonic Orchestra.
 Penelope has also twice been the guest soloist for The Last night of the Proms with the Sydney Symphony.

-Penelope can be heard in many live broadcasts for ABC Classic FM.
-Live recordings for ABC Classics include Idomeneo (Mozart), Dardanus (Rameau) and L'Orfeo (Monteverdi) with Pinchgut Opera.
+Penelope can be heard in many live broadcasts for ABC Classic FM and her live recordings for ABC Classics include Idomeneo (Mozart), Dardanus (Rameau) and L'Orfeo (Monteverdi) with Pinchgut Opera.

 Penelope Mills is managed by Graham Pushee: email@example.com